Researchers create a tiny laser using nanoparticles

-Researchers at Aalto University, Finland are the first to develop a plasmonic nanolaser that operates at visible light frequencies and uses so-called dark lattice modes.
+Researchers at Aalto University, Finland, are the first to develop a plasmonic nanolaser that operates at visible light frequencies and uses so-called dark lattice modes.

 The laser works at length scales 1000 times smaller than the thickness of a human hair.
 The lifetimes of light captured in such small dimensions are so short that the light wave has time to wiggle up and down only a few tens or hundreds of times.
 The results open new prospects for on-chip coherent light sources, such as lasers, that are extremely small and ultrafast.

 The laser operation in this work is based on silver nanoparticles arranged in a periodic array.
-In contrast to conventional lasers, where the feedback of the lasing signal is provided by ordinary mirrors, this nanolaser utilizes radiative coupling between silver nanoparticles.
+In contrast to conventional lasers, in which the feedback of the lasing signal is provided by ordinary mirrors, this nanolaser utilizes radiative coupling between silver nanoparticles.
 These 100-nanometer-sized particles act as tiny antennas.
 To produce high intensity laser light, the interparticle distance was matched with the lasing wavelength so that all particles of the array radiate in unison.
 Organic fluorescent molecules were used to provide the input energy (the gain) that is needed for lasing.

 Light from the dark

-A major challenge in achieving lasing this way was that light may not exist long enough in such small dimensions to be helpful.
-The researchers found a smart way around this potential problem: they produced lasing in dark modes.
+A major challenge in achieving this lasing technique was that light may not exist long enough in such small dimensions to be helpful.
+The researchers found a smart way around this potential problem—they produced lasing in dark modes.

 "A dark mode can be intuitively understood by considering regular antennas: A single antenna, when driven by a current, radiates strongly, whereas two antennas—if driven by opposite currents and positioned very close to each other—radiate very little," explains Academy Professor Päivi Törmä.
-"A dark mode in a nanoparticle array induces similar opposite-phase currents in each nanoparticle, but now with visible light frequencies", she continues.
+"A dark mode in a nanoparticle array induces similar opposite-phase currents in each nanoparticle, but now with visible light frequencies."

 The research team used the nanofabrication facilities and cleanrooms of the national OtaNano research infrastructure.